 IDA Wexford Business & Technology Park – A 37 hectare (91-acre) site developed to cater for new Overseas clients in Wexford.
 2.5 hectares (6.2 acre) site Enniscorthy, Co.
 Wexford.
 2 hectares (4.9 acre) site in Gorey, Co.
 Wexford.

-Wexford, situated in the South East corner of Ireland, is the largest town and the administrative centre of County Wexford with a population of 18,163 people (Census 2006) and increasing to 134,425 people within a 40 km radius (Census 2006).
+Wexford, situated in the South East corner of Ireland, is the largest town and the administrative centre of County Wexford.
+The town and county has a population of 145,273 people (Census 2011).
 The town is located on the E1 Euroroute with easy road and rail access to Dublin and Waterford.

 World-class companies have chosen to locate in Wexford.
-PNC Global Investment (Financial Services), Equifax (International Services), Irish Driver Harris Co.
-Ltd and ABS Production Wexford Ltd. (Engineering) and medical technology companies such as Lake Region, Carl Zeiss Vision and Waters Technology Ltd. A recent announcement was made by The Coca Cola Company to create 100 jobs over five years on the Wexford Business & Technology Park.
+BNY Mellon (Financial Services), Equifax (International Services), and ABS Production Wexford Ltd. (Engineering), Lake Region, Carl Zeiss Vision, Waters Technology Ltd. (Medical Technologies) and The Coca Cola Company (Life Sciences/Food).

 The Wexford Campus of the Institute of Technology Carlow is located in Wexford town at St. Peter’s College.
 It offers Degree courses in Business, Humanities and Architectural Technology as well as a BA in Art and full time Higher Certificate courses in Business, Office Management and Architectural Graphics.

 Wexford offers an excellent quality of life, with shopping, galleries, traditional pubs, nightclubs and leisure centres.
 Wexford Town is world famous for its annual Opera Festival.
 Serviced by two major rivers, the Slaney and Barrow, the county has become a well-recognised fishing paradise.